Workshop 14

 10:20Coffee Break

-10:35Talk by Dave McCarthy (British Geological Survey, UK).
-"Geological Disposal of Radioactive Waste: the Role of a Geological Survey"
+- Geological Disposal of Radioactive Waste: the Role of a Geological Survey

-11:00Talk by Martin Wipf (Office for Waste, Water, Energy and Air, Section Deep Repository Radioactive Waste, Canton Zürich, Switzerland) Exact title to be announced
+11:00Talk by Martin Wipf (Office for Waste, Water, Energy and Air, Section Deep Repository Radioactive Waste, Canton Zürich, Switzerland)

-11:25Talk by Josef Urík (INSET s.r.o., Czech Republic) Exact title to be announced
+11:25Talk by Josef Urík (INSET s.r.o., Czech Republic)

-11:50Lunch, networking and selected posters
+11:50Lunch, networking and selected posters:

-13:20Talk by Markéta Dohnálková (Radioactive Waste Repository Authority, SÚRAO, Czech Republic) Exact title to be announced
+13:20Talk by Markéta Dohnálková (Radioactive Waste Repository Authority, SÚRAO, Czech Republic)

-13:45Talk by Lee Hartley (WSP UK Ltd.) Exact title to be announced
+13:45Talk by Lee Hartley (WSP UK Ltd.)

 14:10 Discussion and wrap-up